-Once you’ve decided whether to become a contractor or an owner-builder, it’s also important that you recognise the differences between sole traders, limited companies, and partnerships as this will impact the type of construction company you start.
-Take a look at our guide to choosing the right business structure to compare the different liabilities, costs and tax issues you’ll need to consider.
-Now is also a good time to assess good construction company names; read more in our guide on how to go about naming your business.
+Once you've decided whether to become a contractor or an owner-builder, it’s also important that you recognise the differences between sole traders, limited companies, and partnerships as this will impact the type of construction company you start.
+Take a look at our guide to choosing the right business structure to compare the different liabilities, costs and tax issues you'll need to consider.
+Now is also a good time to assess good construction company names; read more in our guide on how to choose a business name.

 Creating a construction business plan